 We know how important staff ratios are and ensure that we follow the legal requirements for the minimum numbers of staff present with the children at any time as set out in the Early Years Foundation Stage statutory framework.

-Our Designated Safeguarding Lead Officer is PATRICIA TREW and HAYLEY MARSH, who work together and alongside our Deputy Safeguarding Officer DEMI ALLCOCK, BRITTANY VANT and STACEY CARTER to co-ordinate child protection issues and are contactable on
+Our Designated Safeguarding Leads Officer is PATRICIA, BRITTANY & HAYLEY who works together and alongside our Deputy Safeguarding Officer LAUREN, DARBY & KIM to co-ordinate child protection issues.

 Looked after children